gh-viewer/book/adding-desktop-support.md

 There are a few things going on here, as we need to create the window containing our application and load it, in our case the `index.html` file we previously created.
 This is done in Electron by creating an instance of `BrowserWindow` and loading the wanted URL for it.

 When creating the `BrowserWindow`, we set the initial dimensions and some constraints as our UI will be mostly vertical to match the mobile experience.
-Setting the `show` parameter to `false` prevents the window to appear immediately, instead we will wait for it to be ready.
+Setting the `show` parameter to `false` prevents the window from appearing immediately, instead we will wait for the application to be ready.
 This is a good practice to provide a better user experience of not displaying a white screen before the contents are rendered.

-We also need to wait for the `ready` event from the application to create this window, as it won't be possible before this even is fired.
+We also need to wait for the `ready` event from the application to create this window, as it won't be possible before this event is fired.

-The build
+### The build configuration

 Back in the root folder, let's create a `webpack.config.js` file with the following contents: